Cloufield/GWASTutorial/11_meta_analysis/README.md

 ## Cross-ancestry meta-analysis

+### MANTRA

+MANTRA (Meta-ANalysis of Transethnic Association studies) is one of the early efforts to address the heterogeneity for cross-ancestry meta-analysis.

+MANTRA implements a Bayesian partition model where GWASs were clustered into ancestry clusters based on a prior model of similarity between them.
+MANTRA then uses Markov chain Monte Carlo (MCMC) algorithms to approximate the posterior distribution of parameters (which might be quite computationally intensive).
+MANTRA has been shown to increase power and mapping resolution over random-effects meta-analysis over a range of models of heterogeneity situations.

 ### MR-MEGA

 MR-MEGA employs meta-regression to model the heterogeneity in effect sizes across ancestries.
 Its official documentation can be found [here](https://genomics.ut.ee/en/tools) (The same first author as GWAMA).